Diffeomorphisms groups of tame Cantor sets and Thompson-like groups: Diffeomorphisms groups of specific Cantor sets

-\begin{remark} As in Theorem \ref{V-type} one can show that $\diff^{1,+}_{\R^{n+k}}(C)$, for $k\geq 1$, is an extension of $nV$ by infinite sum of copies of the full hyperoctahedral group, namely the group of symmetries of the cube.
+\begin{remark} Following the arguments in the proof of Theorem \ref{V-type} one shows that $\diff^{1,+}_{\R^{n+k}}(C)$, for $k\geq 1$, is Brin's group $nV^{\pm sym}$ decorated by the hyperoctahedral group $O_n$, namely the group of symmetries of the cube (possibly reversing the orientation). \end{remark}